miekg/pgo/cmd/pgod/pgod.8.md

 import:
 : `"Caddyfile-import"`, generate a Caddy (import) file that sets up the reverse proxies for *all* services that are defined.
+If you have an `import` you also want to have a `reload`.

+reload:
+: `localhost:caddy//exec caddy --config Caddyfile --adapter caddyfile`, this is a pgoctl(1) exec command line that runs `docker compose exec caddy caddy --config...`, to reload caddy in its container.
+Note that the machine (here `localhost`) is not used.

 ## Authentication

 All remote access is authenticated and encrypted using SSH.
 The **public** keys you use *MUST* be put in `ssh` subdirectory in the top level of your repository.
-The **private** key is used in combination with pgoctl(1).
+The **private** key is used in combination with pgoctl(1) and should *never be checked in*.

 The generated key can't have a passphrase, to generate use: `ssh-keygen -t ed25519 -f ssh/id_pgo`.
 And add and commit `ssh/id_pgo.pub`, and use `ssh/id_pgo` for authentication.